bertiqwerty/exmex/Readme.md

 ```

 ## Documentation
-More documentation and examples can be generated via
+More documentation and examples also with integer and boolean data types can be
+generated via
 ```
 cargo doc
 ```